DominicMachado/DominicMachado.github.io/docs/latn-101-f20/module-2.md

 ### Monday, October 5
 - Composition workshop
 - **Assessment (to be completed before class)**: Complete **Translation #2**.
-- **Reading (to be completed before class)**: Review the different types of [sentence structures](https://lingualatina.github.io/textbook/presentation/02-verbs/sentence-structures/) to prepare for the composition workshop.
+- **Reading (to be completed before class)**: Review the different types of [sentence structures](https://lingualatina.github.io/textbook/presentation/02-verbs/sentence-structures/) and rewatch my [video](https://www.youtube.com/watch?v=djWCfIgsvfU) on the topic to prepare for the composition workshop.

 ### Wednesday, October 7
 - Review